 The Sparkly Chocolate Popcorn Balls were the result of our collaboration with Anita at the Hungry Couple blog.
-She whipped up an awards-show season dessert, namely these chocolate popcorn balls that sparkle and you gotta love other ways to use our metallic silver rim sugar!
+She whipped up an awards-show season dessert, namely these chocolate popcorn balls that are sparkly from gold and silver glitter sugar sprinkled on these chocolate popcorn balls!
 This sweet treat is a definite must for your movie night fun or binge-watching TV sessions.
 We’re making a batch of these to enjoy while watching the red carpet.

 One key warning: Making popcorn balls as a popcorn treat can be a very sticky process.
 It’s also a hands-on kind of kitchen project.
 So be sure to make these before you put on your fancy dress!

 We also suggest using Dell Cove® extra large Mushroom popcorn kernels for this recipe, which pop fat and round – making it perfect for making popcorn balls.
 We like to make these sparkly chocolate popcorn balls when we were hosting an Oscar nigh.
 It’s always a fun evening to watch the Academy Awards and see who’s walking the Red Carpet with who and of course seeing those fashions.
 Who’s wearing who?
 It’s quite a long show and treats are definitely in order for the evening.
 And they’re always a hit!
 Everyone seems to love popcorn, and it is the movies that the show is celebrating, after all!